 - Serve up my Banana Walnut Bread muffins, sliced in half so that guests can nibble before the main course.

-Savory Brunch Foods
+Savory Spring Brunch Recipes

 These savory and filling dishes will pair well with other more lunch-type foods, including salad.
 Choose to serve a sweet dish or a fruity treat afterwards, to substitute as “dessert”.